-Overview of the Amazon Q cost analysis capability - Amazon Cost Management
+Overview of cost management capabilities in Amazon Q Developer - Amazon Cost Management

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-For example, if you ask Amazon Q a question such as “What services did I spend the most on last month?”, Amazon Q might return a response similar to the following:
+The cost analysis capability in Amazon Q Developer works with Cost Explorer.
+You can ask questions about your Amazon costs and receive answers in natural language that reflect the actual costs of your Amazon account.
+For example, if you ask Amazon Q Developer a question such as “What services did I spend the most on last month?”, it will provide a response similar to the following:

 The Amazon services with the highest costs for your account last month were: